trevor-atlas/kill-process/README.md

 ## Caveats
-1. 🚨 I have only tested this on an M1 Macbook.
+**Warning:** 🚨 I have only tested this on an M1 Macbook.
 I am cross compiling for intel macs so in theory everything should work fine for intel and native apple silicon macs (thanks, Rosetta!) but if you encounter issues, please open a ticket (or a PR!)

 2. I am not (and probably never will be) a verified Apple developer.
 This means you will see a [SIP](https://developer.apple.com/documentation/security/disabling_and_enabling_system_integrity_protection) prompt when you run the workflow for the first time.